-- a) \boxtimes on the form in which the PII was collected - b) \boxtimes on a separate sheet of paper that the individual could retain; or - c) \Box in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or - d) \Box other: [Please describe]. - 3.
-The Privacy Act Statement contains the following:
+- a) \Box on the form in which the PII was collected - b) \Box on a separate sheet of paper that the individual could retain; or - c) \Box in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or - d) \boxtimes other: This is a known requirement that is currently being addressed. - 3.
+The Privacy Act Statement contains the following: - a) \Box The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b) \Box Whether disclosure of such information is mandatory or voluntary. - c) \Box The principal purpose or purposes for which the information is intended to be used.

-- a) \boxtimes The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b) \boxtimes Whether disclosure of such information is mandatory or voluntary. - c) \boxtimes The principal purpose or purposes for which the information is intended to be used. - d) The individuals or organizations outside of Treasury with whom the information may be/ will be shared. - e) \boxtimes The effects on the individual, if any, if they decide not to provide all or any part of the requested information.
+e) \Box The effects on the individual, if any, if they decide not to provide all or any part of the requested information.